adamdehaven/specify/README.md

 ### Custom Units Text

 When checked, allows the user to customize the text of the units label.
 For example, displaying the abbreviation for feet, "ft" instead of the ruler measurement unit.

-### Decimals

-Set the desired number of decimal places to display after the decimal point in the label dimensions.

 ### Font Family